 Green Zone is a calculated area per Gas Day illustrating the flexibility of the Balancing Area, i.e. the Green Zone is the area on each side of the equilibrium, where the sum of the Shippers’ deliveries for the Gas Day is equal to the sum of the Shippers’ offtake for Gas Day.
 The Green Zone for the Gas Day is based on the Accepted Nominations at 06:00 on the Gas Day for Entry and Exit Point(s), Direct Sites, forecast for Non-Domestic Production and Non-Domestic Storage Point(s) and a forecast for the expected offtake of DMS’s (excluding Direct Sites), Non-DMS’s and Non-Domestic Consumption Point.

+Gross Calorific Value is the amount of heat developed by combustion of one cubic metre of gas at constant pressure when the gas and air for the combustion have a temperature of 25° C, the combustion products being brought to that temperature and the water formed by the combustion being present in liquid state.
+Gross Calorific Value is expressed in kWh/m3 or MJ/m3.

 GSA Platform is an online platform for the auctioning and trade of gas transport capacity where capacity at the Faxe point is auctioned.
 Fulfilment and processing of the “Capacity Agreements” between Energinet and Shippers takes place outside the GSA platform.